martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 ## Identifying a Response {#target-response}

-A request is identified by adding "/a" to a URI identifying an exchange.
+A response is identified by adding "/a" to a URI identifying an exchange.
 For
 example:

 ~~~